-50 years ago, in 1966, several new cars were launched that influenced the auto industry for many years to come.
-Let’s check out 7 of the most important cars from that glorious year!
+Over 50 years ago, in 1966, several new cars and technologies were launched that influenced the auto industry for many years to come.
+Let’s start with 7 of the most important cars from that glorious year!
 If you’re hoping to see a Ford Mustang of Chevrolet Corvette, prepare to be disappointed.

-That year saw the launch of an iconic muscle car, a trend-setting Italian super car, one of the first cars heavily focused on the safety of its driver and passengers, and the car that would break all sales records and become the most popular car of all time.
+That year saw the launch of another iconic muscle car, a trend-setting Italian super car, one of the first cars heavily focused on the safety of its driver and passengers, and the car that would break all car sales records and become the most popular car of all time.
 These cars gave birth to some seriously enduring auto trends!

 The impact can’t be understated that the Muira had on the automotive world.
 Prior to its introduction, high-performance performance cars had their engines in the front.
 It was the way Ferraris, Maseratis, and Lamborghinis were built.
 One one of these companies introduced a car with a mid-engine it was designed more for the gentleman racer who wished to compete with the car on weekends.
 The Muira turned that upside-down.
 It was a comfortable Grand Tourer, with space for two and luggage, capable of carrying driver and passenger several hundred miles with easy.
 With few exceptions, high performance cars from those Italian manufactured mentioned, has predominantly been mid-engine designs.